Skip to content

 Running ProGuard

-If you are using ProGuard, we bundle an example proguard-project.txt file that makes sure that the Sinch SDK will work as expected.
+If you use ProGuard/R8, we bundle an example proguard-project.txt that ensures the Sinch SDK works as expected.

 Permissions

-A minimum set of permissions are needed for the app to use the Sinch SDK.
-These are specified in the AndroidManifest.xml
+A minimum set of permissions is needed for the app to use the Sinch SDK.
+Specify these in the AndroidManifest.xml file.

 <uses-permission android:name="android.permission.INTERNET" />